 Ultimately, the disciples publicly proclaimed a risen Christ, despite the danger and suffering it entailed for themselves.
 This is very strong evidence that they genuinely believed that Jesus rose from the dead and appeared to them.
 As stated by scholar Licona:

-The sincere belief of the disciples can also be seen in their tremendous efforts in propagating the gospel.
+The sincere belief of the disciples can also be seen in their remarkable efforts in propagating the gospel.
 Fr.
 Robert Spitzer S.J. noted the impressiveness of the early Church in this regard:

-Looking at Paul and his letters, for example, we know that his missionary journeys took him to portions of the Middle East, Europe, and Asia.
+Looking at Paul and his letters, for example, we know that his missionary journeys took him to portions of Asia Minor and Europe.
 This exemplifies how seriously the early church took its missionary work, at a time where traveling was much more arduous and risky than it is today too.
-As a result of these remarkable missionary efforts, Christianity, as scholar Peter Williams put it, grew “rapidly”.
+As a result of these remarkable missionary efforts, Christianity grew very quickly.
+As scholar Peter Williams notes:

 e.
 Paul’s exposition on the resurrection: 1 Corinthians 15